fmuriel/data-visualization-board/README.md

 Before launching the app:

 1. Please copy the .env.example file located at the root folder, and rename it to .env.local
-2. Replace the values with the ones I've sent over e-mail.
+2. Request the env.local values which I have privately stored, and place them at the .env.local file.

 ### Starting the app